Sajeev Koshy

-Sajeev Koshy (born 1956 in Trivandrum, Kerala died 2023) was an Indian-born specialist endodontist currently residing in Australia.
+Sajeev Koshy AM (6 May 1956 – 21 February 2023) was an Indian-born specialist endodontist residing in Australia.
 He was a public dentist, clinical director and a social advocate.
-He was a recipient of The Medal of the Order of Australia (OAM).
+He was awarded the Medal of the Order of Australia (OAM) in 2016 and promoted to Member (AM) in 2025.

 Education

-Koshy completed his schooling from St Joseph's High School, and graduated from Mar Ivanios College, Trivandrum, Kerala, India.
-He completed his Bachelor of Dental Surgery degree from Kerala University, Trivandrum, and was the President of the Kerala Dental Students Association in 1978.
+Koshy completed his schooling from St Joseph's High School, and graduated from Mar Ivanios College, Thiruvananthapuram, Kerala, India.
+He completed his Bachelor of Dental Surgery degree from Kerala University, Thiruvananthapuram, and was the President of the Kerala Dental Students Association in 1978.

-He has an MDS in Endodontics, an MBA from the University of Otago, New Zealand, and an MRACDS (Endo) conferred by the Royal Australian College of Dental Surgeons.
-He is a graduate of the Australian Institute of Company Directors.
+He was an MDS in Endodontics, an MBA from the University of Otago, New Zealand, and an MRACDS (Endo) conferred by the Royal Australian College of Dental Surgeons.
+He was a graduate of the Australian Institute of Company Directors.
 Koshy also has an academic title with Griffith University.